glivera-team/glivera-team.github.io/_posts/2015-12-28-sass_btns_eng.markdown

 	margin: 20px auto;
 }
 {% endhighlight %}
-Now we have this in our stylesheet:
+Now we have this in the stylesheet:
 {% highlight scss %}
 .about_btn {
 	display: block;